 As with all video content, understanding its purpose and the people who will be viewing it is key to knowing how polished it needs to be.

-Like microvideos, tutorial videos can teach just about anything and there aren’t any rules for deciding how or when to use them.
 Essentially, if there’s ever a time that you need to teach a process or share valuable information on how to improve a skill, a tutorial video will always be useful.

 3. Training videos

-While there are some clear similarities to tutorial videos, training videos are more focused on improving job-specific skills and covering work-related topics such as compliance and health & safety training.
+Training videos are more focused on improving job-specific skills and covering work-related topics such as compliance and health & safety training.

 Employers, trainers, and HR teams might use training videos when onboarding new staff, introducing new processes or technology, and providing refresher training.